abhishekwaichal/book-notes/designing-data-intensive-applications.markdown

 ### Chapter 2: Data Models and Query Languages

-* Data models are the most important part of developing software, because they affect not only how the software is written, but how we think about the problem that we're solving.
+* Data models are the most important part of developing software because they affect not only how the software is written, but how we think about the problem that we're solving.
 * Layered software abstractions allow different groups of people to work together effectively.

 #### Relational Model Versus Document Model